davea42/libdwarf-code/READMEwin-msys2.md

 For example msys2-x86_64-20230718.exe
 Execute it and follow the instructions on msys2.org

+A straightforward way to use the tests etc in the source is to find the appropriate MSYS2 shell program and put a link to it on the desktop.
+The Windows list of applications will show MSYS2 and under that category there will be a list of candidates to use.

+The useful candidates on x86_64 are are

+    MSYS2 MINGW64  The compiler is gcc
+    MSYS2 CLANG64  The compiler is clang

-the following should get you sufficent files for building and testing all the build mechanisms:
+the following should get you sufficient files for building and testing all the build mechanisms:

     basics